How do PsA and OA differ?

 If your joint is badly damaged, you may need surgery.
 OA surgery replaces the damaged joint with an artificial joint made from plastic or metal.

-Some medicines are injected right into the joint to reduce inflammation and increase movement.
+Some medications are injected right into the joint to reduce inflammation and increase movement.
 These include corticosteroids and hyaluronic acid.

 Alternative treatments can help you manage symptoms and cope with changes in your abilities as OA progresses.